Frequently Asked Questions

 F: Do I need to register my child for kindergarten if my child already attends an ACPS Preschool, Head Start or a community preschool program?

-Yes, students who are currently in a preschool program, including ACPS Preschool, still need to complete kindergarten registration, including submission of all registration documents, as well as scheduling and attending a registration appointment with the registrar at their zoned school.
+Yes, students who are currently in a preschool program, including ACPS Preschool, still need to complete kindergarten registration, including submitting the 26-27 application form and scheduling and attending a registration appointment with the registrar at their zoned school to present the required registration documents.

 Appointments